 - Illegality hasn't always stopped the Ultimates.
 They pioneered this technology on Struggle, before it was as full as it is, and brought it back to Earth.
-It wound up being used in the Traditional beam weapons are known to be somewhat Fall, adding just a little more horror to the mixture.
+It wound up being used in the Fall, adding just a little more horror to the mixture.